horntell/api-docs/source/index.md

 ### Custom Attributes

 Horntell allows you to add any amount of custom attributes to your profiles to later filter upon.
-However, the concept of adding custom attributes is simple (simply pass in hash of data), there are a few things to understand tomake most out of it.
+However, the concept of adding custom attributes is simple (simply pass in hash of data), there are a few things to understand to make most out of it.

 The true value of custom attributes is extracted when using them in filtering your profiles.
 You can compare (`starts_with`, `contains`, etc.) these custom attributes just like the default attributes (`first_name`, `gender`, etc.).
 The comparison operators that you get corresponding to each attribute depends on the type of attribute it is.
 For example, a attribute with data type `number` will have comparison operators like `greater than`, `less than`, which makes no sense when working with `string` attributes.